-If you’re not in the market for a new home, it may be the perfect time for you to spruce up your current one with a remodel.
+If you’re not in the market for a new home, it may be the perfect time to spruce up your current one with a remodel.
 If home renovations are in your future, here are a few simple tips to help you cover the costs to make your old home new again.

 How much should I budget for remodeling?